Shamslux/DataEngineering/Apache_Airflow_Marc_Lamberti/The Complete Hands-On Introduction to Apache Airflow.md

    - Multi-node architectures are well-suited for production environments where reliability, scalability, and fault tolerance are crucial.
    - They can handle large, mission-critical workflows effectively.

+# How does it work?

+For the purpose of the course, a single-node architecture will be used, containing the Web Server, the DAGs folder, the Scheduler, the Metastore, and the Executor.

+This is how Apache Airflow works: When a DAG is placed in the DAGs folder, the Scheduler scans for new DAGs every 5 minutes.
+When it finds a new Python file, it checks for any changes or errors.
+The Scheduler performs these checks on existing DAGs every 30 seconds.

+The Scheduler runs the DAG, creating the DagRun Object.
+With the DagRun Object in a "running" status, it takes the first task to be executed, turning it into a TaskInstance Object.
+This object has two statuses: "none" or "scheduled."

+The Scheduler then sends the TaskInstance Object to the Executor, where it enters the Executor Queue and gets a "Queued" status.
+The Executor creates a subprocess to run the task, which can result in success or failure.

+Finally, the Web Server updates its UI with the Metastore data about the execution statuses.